Harish5588/kpa_assignment/README.md

 # KPA Backend Assignment - Harish

-This project implements two backend APIs based on the provided Postman collection and Swagger documentation
+This is a backend assignment built using FastAPI and PostgreSQL to implement basic KPA Form APIs.

 ---